CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - It is the server’s hostname of the PostgreSQL database.

-- It is the default port on which PostgreSQL database server is running on.
+- It is the default port where the PostgreSQL database server runs.

 /// type=SS, answer=[5]